The Role of Context in Detecting Previously Fact-Checked Claims: Experimental Setup

 \subsection{Evaluation Measures}

-As we deal with a ranking problem, we use mean average precision (MAP).
-It is a suitable score as some \inputclaim s have more than one \vclaim~paired to them.
-This is why we opted for not using mean reciprocal rank (MRR), which would only pay attention to the rank of the highest-ranked match.
+As we have a ranking task, we use mean average precision (MAP) for evaluation.
+It is a suitable measure as some {\inputclaim}s are paired with more than one \vclaim.
+This is why we opted for not using mean reciprocal rank (MRR), which would only pay attention to the highest-ranked match.